-The TRT method was designed by Tristan to mentally train horses to cope in our human environment.
+Tristan developed the TRT method to mentally train horses to cope in our human environment.
 It can help solve common problems such as spookiness and tension, separation anxiety and trailer loading.

-Tristan has travelled all around the world demonstrating his technique, which is used by many top dressage riders.
+Tristan travels all around the world demonstrating his technique.
+Many top dressage riders use his techniques.
 However, as Tristan explains, the TRT method is for every horse and rider, whether you’re just starting out, or competing at grand prix level.

 “My message is that every horse can be confident and relaxed,” he said.
 “It just takes the right training.”